 As an integral part of this process, you should be prepared to discuss your medical history, as well as any previous facial surgery and non-invasive treatments.
 It is very helpful if you can bring a photograph of yourself (preferably not smiling) from your early 30’s to help Dr. Hall better understand how your face has changed over time and what realistic goals for your surgery are.

-During this consultation, Dr. Hall will also evaluate the status of your health with a special focus on risk factors and pre-existing conditions.
+During this consultation for facelift Knoxville plastic surgeon, Dr. Hall will also evaluate the status of your health with a special focus on risk factors and pre-existing conditions.
 He would examine your face, take measurements, and photograph your face for analysis.
 He would then discuss your options in detail, talk about the likely outcomes and risks involved with the procedure, and discuss the details of the procedure itself, including the type of anesthesia to be used and the recovery process.

 Before your procedure, there is a certain amount of preparation involved.
 You might be asked by Dr. Hall to take certain medications or make adjustments to any medication you might be taking currently.
 There might also be a need for certain lab tests and diagnostics.